OK, we’ve known it for years, but India’s got a teacher problem.

 For a variety of reasons – other career options, low pay, demanding schedules – schools simply do not attract the quality of teachers they need.
 The rapid growth in number of schools further worsens the situation.
 From 2010-11 to 2015-16, the number of private schools in India grew an astounding 35%.

 The result – 9 lakh teacher vacancies exist across primary and upper-primary schools.
-Per a UNESCO report, 74 countries face grave shortage of teachers, with India being No.2 on the list.
+Per a UNESCO report, 74 countries face a grave shortage of teachers, with India being No.2 on the list.
 What’s worse, it shows in the quality of students.
 More than 50% of students in Grade 5 cannot read a Grade 2 text or solve a simple subtraction problem.

 With several systemic issues plaguing the Education sector, it’s virtually impossible to address the situation in a hurry.
 So, when the Government announced a change to how the B.Ed. program in India is run, our ears perked up!